synrc/mad/README.md

 MAD
 ===

-A simple dependency manager for development purposes.
+A simple rebar-compatible dependency manager.

 Goals
 -----

 It shall:

-* be fully compatible with rebar configuration.
+* be compatible with rebar configuration.
-* rescue us from cloning duplicate repositories.
+* be as small and fast as possible.

 Build
 -----